mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 }
 ```

-> The [Merge](/operation/merge) method returns the value of the primary or identity field while the [MergeAll](/operation/mergeall) method returns the number of rows affected.
+> The [Merge](/operation/merge) method returns the value of the primary or identity column while the [MergeAll](/operation/mergeall) method returns the number of rows affected.
 Both methods are automatically setting back the value of the primary and/or identity property of the model if present.

 #### Deleting a Record